-- There is zero tolerance toward the misuse of alcohol and the use of drugs in the workplace

-- Management commitment and leadership

-- Everyone has a clear understanding of expectations and consequences of misuse of alcohol and the use of drugs

-- · Early intervention and support
+- There is zero tolerance toward the misuse of alcohol and the use of drugs in the workplace. - Management commitment and leadership. - Everyone has a clear understanding of expectations and consequences of misuse of alcohol and the use of drugs. - Early intervention and support.

-- Assistance and rehabilitation

-- Education

-- Alcohol and/or drug testing in certain circumstances only (refer to Section 10)